flokamp/flokamp/README.md

 <h1>👋 Hi, I'm Florence</h1>
-<h3>As a product designer & developer, I'm like the swiss army knife of software</h3>
+<h3>As a product designer & full-stack developer, I guess you could say I'm like the swiss army knife of software.</h3>